mhm930/Tracknet_modified/README.md

 # TrackNet: Tennis Ball Tracking from Broadcast Video by Deep Learning Networks

+## Reference:
+1. Yu-Chuan Huang, "TrackNet: Tennis Ball Tracking from Broadcast Video by Deep Learning Networks," Master Thesis, advised by Tsì-Uí İk and Guan-Hua Huang, National Chiao Tung University, Taiwan, 2018.
+2. Yu-Chuan Huang, I-No Liao, Ching-Hsuan Chen, Tsì-Uí İk, and Wen-Chih Peng, "TrackNet: A Deep Learning Network for Tracking High-speed and Tiny Objects in Sports Applications," in the IEEE International Workshop of Content-Aware Video Analysis (CAVA-AVSS19) in conjunction with the 16th IEEE International Conference on Advanced Video and Signal-based Surveillance (AVSS 2019), 18-21 September 2019, Taipei, Taiwan.

+## Dataset

 ## First, you have to install cuda, cudnn and tensorflow, tutorial:
 https://medium.com/@zhanwenchen/install-cuda-and-cudnn-for-tensorflow-gpu-on-ubuntu-79306e4ac04e